 It’s hard to quantify.
-However as you see from the changing sentiment from Google, it’s a moving target.
+However, as you see from the changing sentiment from Google, it’s a moving target.

-Links are fine.
+The links are fine.
 Don’t overdo the anchor text optimization in an unnatural way.
 If they haven’t already, these links will become “nofollow” at some point, removing much of the “vote” credit.

 But news releases can still be very valuable for referral traffic to support your IT lead generation efforts, especially if driving to solid, tightly-related landing page offers.

 For distribution, think Goldilocks.
-Usually $300 to $500 is overkill for small companies.
+Usually, $300 to $500 is overkill for small companies.
 But steer clear of free services that are like spam farms.

 In this post, we looked at whether online news releases should play a role in your IT lead generation toolkit.
 Do you currently use news releases to generate leads?
-If so, what have you found most important to ensuring long-term success?
+If so, what have you found most important to ensure long-term success?
 Let us know your thoughts in the Comments box below.